0xPolygon/polygon-docs/docs/zkEVM/architecture/proving-system/aggregator-proofs.md

 The procedure is to construct a binary tree of proofs by aggregating every pair of proofs into one.
 We call this step, the _Aggregation Stage_.

-In this step, two batch proofs are put together into one, and this repeated for as long as there's more than one proofs to aggregate.
+In this step, two batch proofs are put together into one, and this repeated for as long as there's more than one proof to aggregate.

 Observe that the *Aggregation Stage* is designed to accept: